 What Is Boho Style?

 Boho is short for bohemian, or for the Bohemian Homeless, who were wanderers and free spirits in mid-to-late 19th century.
 Boho style became popular in the 60s and 70s, and then again in the millennium.
 It has wavered from the forefront to the background in fashion until now.
 Designers included these gypsy inspired elements on the runway and the trend is big once again for spring 2019.
 The look is characterized by colorful, organic, detailed folk-inspired pieces.
-Examples of the boho look include the peasant blouse, tiered and ruffled skirt and dresses, tunics and embellishments including beading, fringe and embroidery.
+Examples of the boho look include the peasant blouse, tiered and ruffled skirts and dresses, tunics and embellishments including beading, fringe and embroidery.

 The Boho Fashion Trend